-Focus on the value side of the Price vs. Value Equation.
+- Focus on the value side of the Price vs. Value Equation.

-Differentiation of the hotel product offering from offerings by the comp set.
+- Differentiation of the hotel product offering from offerings by the comp set.

-Differentiation of the hotel offering from the indirect channels (i.e. third-party online intermediaries).
+- Differentiation of the hotel offering from the indirect channels (i.e. third-party online intermediaries).

-Differentiated approach to the hotel’s different key customer segments (i.e. family travel, business travel, meeting planers, wedding planners, etc.).
+- Differentiated approach to the hotel’s different key customer segments (i.e. family travel, business travel, meeting planers, wedding planners, etc.).

 In this economic downturn, Online Travel Agencies (OTAs) are desperately trying to generate incremental revenues, including advertising on their sites, to supplement their decreased margins.
 Sales pressure from the leading OTAs such as Expedia, Travelocity and Orbitz has intensified tremendously over the past year.
 In addition to banner ads, Expedia recently introduced TravelAds, a pay-per-click advertising program.
 Expedia proclaims that “similar to traditional search engines, this pay-per-click auction model is great for any budget”.
 The only caveat is that when users click on the sponsored listing, they do not go to the hotel website, they go to the hotel page on Expedia to make the reservation.
 In other words: advertising cost plus Expedia’s margin equals a total cost to the hotel of as much as 30%-40% from the booked hotel revenue.

 Does it make good business sense to pay OTAs (who already make hefty profit margins from hotel’s net rates in the so called merchant program) to profit even further from hoteliers’ own inability to properly utilize the Internet and to damage even further the hotel brand and price integrity?
 HeBS firmly believes that this is yet another proof of the existence of a new kind of disparity in the hospitality vertical: between smart, Internet-savvy OTAs on one hand and Web-illiterate hoteliers on the other.